 Local is a modern American steakhouse and bar located on Jackson’s historic Town Square.
 The menu features both classic and specialty cuts of locally ranched meats and game in addition to fresh seafood, house-ground burgers and seasonally inspired eats.
-Owned and operated by chefs Will Bradof and Paul Wireman of Trio: An American Bistro, Local showcases their enthusiasm for reviving the craft of in-house butchery, with a focus on dry-aged steaks and house-made sausages.
-Much of the beef comes from the Lockhart Cattle Co., whose grass-fed cows never leave the valley.
+Owned and operated by chefs Will Bradof and Paul Wireman of Trio An American Bistro, Local showcases their enthusiasm for reviving the craft of in-house butchery, with a focus on dry-aged steaks and house-made sausages.
+Much of the beef comes from the Lockhart Cattle Company, whose grass-fed cows never leave the valley.
 Local offers a casual and vibrant bar atmosphere with 12 regional beers on draft as well as a relaxed dining room with a contemporary Western design.
 Local is the perfect spot to grab a burger for lunch or to have drinks and dinner with friends while you sit and watch the action on the Town Square.

-There’s no better place to dine, people-watch and mingle than at the Silver Dollar Bar and Showroom.
-Right next to the Town Square, you’re in the heart of the action.
-The extensive wine list includes a broad range of varietals from around the world with recommended pairings for the signature mountain cuisine.
-The elegant Silver Dollar Grill is filled with original Western artwork and a restored original Wort Hotel roulette wheel.
-Inside the bar, you’ll find a more casual atmosphere filled with locals, cowboys, politicians, old-timers, ski bums and visitors alike.
+Located inside the historic Wort Hotel, the Silver Dollar Bar & Grill is located right next to the Town Square.
+The extensive wine list includes a broad range of varietals from around the world, with recommended pairings for the signature mountain cuisine.
+The elegant Silver Dollar Grill is filled with original western artwork and a restored original Wort Hotel roulette wheel.
+Inside the bar you’ll find a more casual atmosphere boasting weekly live music, enjoyed by locals, cowboys, politicians, old-timers, ski bums and visitors alike.
 Order a Bartender’s Margarita and sit at the bar, where 2,032 uncirculated 1921 Morgan Silver Dollars are inlaid in its surface.
+There’s no better place to dine, people-watch and mingle than at the Silver Dollar Bar & Grill.

 Situated in a historic home downtown, The Blue Lion has been popular with locals since 1978.
 Ask people what their favorite meal is in town, and you will often hear The Blue Lion’s roasted rack of lamb.
 This dish keeps patrons coming back: New Zealand lamb is rubbed with Dijon mustard, seasoned with breadcrumbs, baked and served sliced with a peppercorn-rosemary cream sauce and jalapeño-mint sauce, enjoyed in the relaxing ambiance of a refurbished older historic home.
 But you’re encouraged to sample from the array of other items, including fresh fish, game and all-natural steaks.
 Vegan and gluten-free entrées are also available.
 Save room for one of The Blue Lion’s desserts: mud pie, tiramisu, Russian cream or one of the nightly dessert specials.
-Enjoy live acoustic guitar music most nights.
+Enjoy live acoustic guitar music most nights and outdoor dining on the patio during summer months.
 Reservations are recommended.

 This subterranean speakeasy atmosphere at The White Buffalo Club allows you a discreet and cozy glass of wine while nestled in one of the popular corner booths.
-Sixteen dining tables surround a luminescent bar where you may whet your whistle with anything from a locally brewed cold beer to an excellently executed whiskey sour.
-The White Buffalo Club also boasts 1,100 bottles of vintage wines, top 2 percent USDA Prime steaks and progressively prepared salads, seafood and family-style sides.
+Sixteen dining tables surround a luminescent bar where you may wet your whistle with anything from a locally brewed cold beer to an excellently executed whiskey sour.
+The White Buffalo Club also boasts 1,100 bottles of vintage wines, top two percent USDA Prime steaks and progressively prepared salads, seafood and family-style sides.
 The USDA Prime steaks are 28-day wet-aged and butchered in-house, and dry-aged steak specials appear frequently.
 The dinner menu features only the freshest seasonal ingredients and changes throughout the year.

 This cozy, 32-seat restaurant was first known to be the best breakfast in town.
 With daily home-baked treats, it’s a great place to start the day.
 It’s also a great way to end it.
 Dinner at The Wild Sage is perhaps the best-kept secret in town, with an inventive menu incorporating game, meat and seafood while sourcing organic, sustainable and regional ingredients.
 The changing options offer inventive, seasonal cuisine and suggested by-the-glass wine pairings from the Wine Spectator-awarded list with each course.
 Don’t miss the truffled ciabatta with sea salt and cracked pepper, either.
 Questions about the food?
 The chef is working within sight in the exhibition-style kitchen and is available to discuss dishes.

 The Wyoming tradition of vast ranches and farms inspires Executive Chef Michael Goralski and his culinary team.
 Westbank Grill is a great place to enjoy farm-fresh favorites from regional sources.
 Enjoy views of Rendezvous Mountain while indulging in a plate of house-made charcuterie and local cheeses.
 It may be difficult to not fill up on the freshly baked bread selection, but with an array of seasonal sides to accompany the entrées, go ahead and try.
 From dry-aged steaks to Idaho golden trout, expect an exceptional meal and experience.
 The house-made desserts by Executive Pastry Chef Rhonda Ashton and her team are not to be missed.
-Be sure to ask about their extensive wine selection, or inquire with the in-house sommelier for suggested pairing options.